genoo-source/wp-wpmktgengine-extension-woocommerce/readme.txt

 == 1.7.49 ==
-pushes order status across - including subscriptions - and ability to push individual orders across to Genoo / WPMktgEngine
+pushes order status across - including subscriptions - and ability to push individual orders across to Genoo / WPMktgEngine creates activity stream on subscription started, and ensures order number in Genoo matches order in WooC.

 == 1.7.48 ==
 Changed order status on the failed order queue.